mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 ```

 ### Post checks
-Check connectivity with the command: `gitlab-psql -c "select pg_is_in_recovery();"`
+1. Check connectivity with the command: `gitlab-psql -c "select pg_is_in_recovery();"`
-Verify the version with the command: `gitlab-psql -c "select version();"`
+2. Verify the version with the command: `gitlab-psql -c "select version();"`
-Check logs
+3. Check Patroni and PostgreSQL logs
+4. Verify replication lag is < 100 MB.
+Command: `sudo gitlab-patronictl list -t -W`
-Restore the traffic by starting chef, which will remove the tags on the node.
+5. Restore the traffic by starting chef, which will remove the tags on the node.

 After restoring the traffic, monitor the performance for 30 minutes from the node and the logs.